-Summer time was made for these Cilantro Lime Black Bean Burgers
+Summer time was made for grilling!

 It has definitely felt like summertime for quite a bit now around here so it’s kind of crazy to think that the official start to the season is still a few days away.
 I find it hard to believe since we have been sweating our tails off for well over a month now, but it’s true.